rewired-gh/astro-blog-rewired/src/content/post/blog-arch.md

 ### Open Graph

 The [Open Graph protocol](https://ogp.me) is used by many major social media platforms for displaying any web page as a rich object.
 The rich object can be a card of a link.
-By adding Open Graph properties to your website, you can increase the exposure of your website.
+Implementing these properties on your website can potentially increase its exposure.
 Here are some of the Open Graph properties I used:

 ```html
 <head>